ceandrade/brkga_mp_ipr_cpp/docs/_sources/page_guide.rst.txt

 want to extract an actual solution from such chromosome, i.e., to apply a decoding function that returns the actual solution instead only its value.

-You may also want to get a reference of specific chromosome for a given population using ``:ref:`BRKGA::BRKGA_MP_IPR::getChromosome()
+You may also want to get a reference of specific chromosome and its fitness for a given population using ``:ref:`BRKGA::BRKGA_MP_IPR::getChromosome()
 <doxid-class_b_r_k_g_a_1_1_b_r_k_g_a___m_p___i_p_r_1abfe4eccfd47a8eb88fc920e640f8513f>```.

 .. ref-code-block:: cpp